gabrielepiccinnu/bootstrap_breadcrumb/README.md

-# bootstrap_breadcrumb
+# Bootstrap Breadcrumb
-A Bootstrap 4 Breadcrumb for WordPress
+A Bootstrap 4 Breadcrumb for WordPress updated to schema.org structure (data-vocabulary.org schema deprecated by Google in favor of schema.org)

 ```php
 require_once('bootstrap-breadcrumb.php');